 - 1. Brakes shall always be operative.
 Brake lever must remain on the left, front side of handlebar. - 2.
 The master cylinder, caliper and disk assembly must be commercially available. - 3.
 In Modified classes, anytime the brake assembly has been modified or relocated, the brake disk must be covered with a shield capable of retaining an accidental explosion. - 4.
 The disk pad contact surface area may not be reduced more than 15% of the original pad contact surface area. - 5.
-Chains, pulleys, and exposed moving parts will be isolated from the driver and other competitors by shields capable of retaining all accidental explosions and component impacts.
+Chains, pulleys, belts, and exposed moving parts will be isolated from the driver and other competitors by shields capable of retaining all accidental explosions and component impacts.
 Integrity of protective shields shall be at the Race and/or Tech Director's discretion.
-No holes may be drilled in protective shields. - 6.
-Unless otherwise specified, stock class belt guards are acceptable in Stock classes only. - 7.
+No holes may be drilled in protective shields.

+- 6. Unless otherwise specified, stock class belt guards are acceptable in Stock classes only. - 7.
 Secondary clutch windage plates may be removed in all classes. - 8.
 Custom clutch guards, clutch guards on purpose-built chassis, and specialty chassis may use Carbon fiber, Kevlar, and other materials as reinforcement of standard clutch guard material and design.
 Newly designed clutch guards must exceed the specifications and limits established in standard clutch guard requirements, See specific disciplines for details.
 Each specific clutch guard must be submitted to ISR with digital pictures (both installed and uninstalled, at least four views) and a detailed explanation of design, design limitations, and method and type of fasteners used to affix the guard to the chassis.
 ISR may request an appointment to inspect on site.

-1. Handlebar extensions are allowed.
-They must conform to the illustration below.

-- 2. All handlebar ends must be plugged. - 3.
+- 1. Handlebar extensions are allowed.
+They must conform to the illustration below. - 2.
+All handlebar ends must be plugged. - 3.
 Only steel suspension springs allowed unless otherwise specified. - 4.
-In any oval class minimum suspension travel is functional travel.
+At safety inspection, ski suspension travel will be measured vertically at the front bumper.
+In any oval class minimum suspension travel is 2 (two) inches usable functional travel with 150 pounds applied force measured at the bumper.